 - Better lighting and signage ― particularly in response to the aging of the population

 Wayfinding is being improved with new features to help patients and visitors remember where they have parked upon returning to their cars.
 This may include specific themes for each floor level with pictographs or accent colors.
 Kiosks may also be located at vertical circulation points where the customer can print out a map indicating the location of their parking space to aid in finding their car when they return at a later time.
 Exterior aesthetics are also becoming more important.
 It is common for architects and developers to specify façade enhancements to better blend the parking structure with other hospital buildings and/or with the natural environment in which it is placed.

 NEW FINANCING MODELS

-Healthcare organizations need to develop a parking strategy as part of their campus master planning and it should be closely integrated with capital planning, architectural design, and customer service improvement and information technology initiatives.
+Healthcare organizations need to develop a parking strategy as part of their campus master planning and it should be closely integrated with capital planning, architectural design, customer service improvement, information technology initiatives, and disaster planning.

 This article is an update of a previous post.